 By now, musicians all over the world are familiar with this famous scene from Whiplash.
-It was one of the most quotable moments of the film, and has spawned countless memes on social media.
-But as drummers, how do we actually avoid rushing or dragging ourselves?
+It was one of the most quotable moments of the film and has spawned countless memes on social media.
+But as drummers, how do we avoid rushing or dragging ourselves?

 To answer this question, we must first understand the root cause behind the problem.
-Both rushing and dragging are caused by one common issue – practicing at specific tempos that feel comfortable to ourselves.
-Being creatures of habit, we all have preferred tempos that we fall back on when practicing grooves.
+Both rushing and dragging are caused by one common issue – practising at specific tempos that feel comfortable to ourselves.
+Being creatures of habit, we all have preferred tempos that we fall back on when practising grooves.
 For example, certain rock drummers might feel most comfortable playing at 4/4 100bpm, while jazz drummers may default to 120bpm in 6/8 time.
-This problem is compounded by the fact that most of us tend to neglect practicing with a metronome.
-Therefore, when the rock drummer is told to play along to a song that is at 80bpm (again without a metronome), he will end up dragging.
+This problem is compounded by the fact that most of us tend to neglect to practice with a metronome.
+Therefore, when the rock drummer is told to play along to a song that is at 80 bpm (again without a metronome), he will end up dragging.
 Likewise, the jazz drummer when asked to play a rock groove at 100bpm may end up rushing.

-It goes without saying that the easiest long-term solution to this problem is playing along to a metronome or click track.
-Rushing tends to be a more common issue opposed to dragging, so make sure to practice your grooves at a slower tempo, for example 40bpm.
+The easiest long-term solution to this problem is playing along to a metronome or click track.
+Rushing tends to be a more common issue as opposed to dragging, so make sure to practice your grooves at a slower tempo, for example, 40 bpm.
 This will train your muscle memory and help you internalize the rhythm, and, counterintuitively, also will enable you to play faster in the long run.

 If you’re looking for a free solution, check out our award-winning metronome app.

 We often insert fills at the end of a groove by default, and rightly so.
 However, it is important to separate the two during practice.
-Many drummers fall into the habit of of knowing the groove better than the fill, and thus rushing to move their hands into position in order to execute the fill at the end of a bar or phrase.
-Knowing a groove front-to-back will enable you to play it regardless of where you insert it into the song, instead of only being used to playing it in conjunction with a groove.
-By practicing like this, you will not only build chops, but also improve your timekeeping abilities and thus reduce rushing and dragging errors.
+Many drummers fall into the habit of knowing the groove better than the fill, and thus rushing to move their hands into position to execute the fill at the end of a bar or phrase.
+Knowing a fill front-to-back will enable you to play it regardless of where you insert it into the song, instead of only being used to playing it in conjunction with a groove.
+By practising like this, you will not only build chops but also improve your timekeeping abilities and thus reduce rushing and dragging errors.

 Speaking of Soundbrenner, our wearable devices are the perfect solution to your rushing/dragging issues.
-By feeling the beat instead of hearing it, you can more easily perceive the tempo of a song, and thus play more accurately.
-If you are rushing, you will feel physical feedback as the vibration falls after you have played a note, and vice versa if you are dragging.
+By feeling the beat instead of hearing it, you can more easily perceive the tempo of a song.
+Thus play more accurately.
+If you are rushing, you will feel physical feedback as the vibration falls after you have played a note, and vice versa.
 This allows you to quickly correct tempo mistakes on the fly.
 Even better, the lack of a click track means you won’t be distracted by annoying noises.